nuxt/website-v2/content/en/guides/deployment/deployment-azure-portal.md

 - It is required that you select a backend when setting up the project.
 Even if you don't need it, or else the site won't start up.
 - The server is running Node 8 or greater

-## What if I already have a project without an backend?
+## What if I already have a project without a backend?

 No worries.
 It is easy to add an express server to an existing project.